Welcome to LookChem.com Sign In|Join Free

 Uses

-Ethyl 3-Phenyloxirane-2-carboxylate is used in preparation method of early-strength viscosity-breaking Polycarboxylate water reducer containing three viscosity-breaking group and used as concrete additive.
+ETHYL 3-PHENYLGLYCIDATE is used in the preparation method of early-strength viscosity-breaking Polycarboxylate water reducer containing three viscosity-breaking groups and is used as a concrete additive.
+This application helps improve the properties of concrete and enhance its performance in construction projects.

 Preparation